yannick-lc/test-weloop/README.md

 A similar techique may also be applied to determine whether the conversation should be ended, or more follow-up questions should be asked.

 It may also be useful to return the "raw" documents that were used to answer a question to the user.

-Limits: for now, dependent on external API (OpenAI).
-Tendancy to introduce breaking changes (deprecate models, change API etc).
-Also, limits of used embeddings and LLM obviously

 Quite obviously, many other aspects may be improved, such as:
 - Use different LLMs, embeddings etc to improve performance (e.g. GPT4, although it is much more costly)